-Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
+Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Several types of childhood CNS tumors can spread through the spinal fluid that surrounds the brain and the spine.
+This information helps the doctor plan treatment and determine the child’s prognosis, which is the chance of recovery.

-For most types of CNS tumors, the tumor is described as either high-grade or low-grade, depending on how much of the tumor is left after surgery, the child’s age, and whether the tumor has spread.
+For most types of CNS tumors, the tumor is described as either high-grade or low-grade, depending on specific genetic changes in the tumor and what the tumor tissue looks like under the microscope.
 In general, a child with a low-grade tumor has a better prognosis.

 There are different stage descriptions for different types of tumors.
 Read more about staging for a specific type of CNS tumor.
-For example, review the Stages section in Cancer.Net’s guide to astrocytoma, if that is the specific diagnosis.
+For example, review the Stages and Grades section in Cancer.Net’s guide to astrocytoma, if that is the specific diagnosis.